stepanvalic/AI-strejda-discord-bot/README.md

 - `!kanal` - Shows the channel with the best flow
 - `!checkyoutube` - Manually check for the latest YouTube video (admin only)
 - `!updatevideos` - Manually update all video embeds (admin only)
+- `!ytlastvideosend` - Manually send the latest YouTube video to the configured channel (admin only)

 #### Counting Game Commands
 - `!count` - Show the current counting status and next number